gas6262/angular-dotnet-webapp-tutorial/Lesson 2 - Angular App/README.md

 # Webapp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.12.
-It is a simple web app that fetches data from the dotnet API built in lesson 1.
+This is a simple web app that fetches data from the dotnet API built in lesson 1.
+Follow along with the [tutorial here](http://localhost:4000/KubernetesAITutorial_2/)

 ## Prerequisites